||Powder Mountain West Trails

 first one at mile 1.2 from the pavement at the apex of a switchback.
 Turn

 right.
-Going straight takes you about 40 feet to the upper lodge road.
+Going straight takes you about 40 feet to the Powder Ridge ( upper lodge) road.

 Almost all of the trail lies in dense forest.
 Once in